ethanshea-ms/live-video-analytics/utilities/video-analysis/yolov3-onnx-tiny/readme.md

 1. [Install Docker](http://docs.docker.com/docker-for-windows/install/) on your machine
 2. Install [curl](http://curl.haxx.se/)

-## Building the docker container
+## Building the Docker container

 1. Create a new directory on your machine and copy all the files (including the sub-folders) from this GitHub folder to that directory.
-2. Build the container image (should take some minutes) by running the following docker command from a command window in that directory
+2. Build the container image (should take some minutes) by running the following Docker command from a command window in that directory

 ```bash
 docker build . -t yolov3-onnx-tiny:latest